[this guide is a work in progress and will be updated regularly]

 In this position, the LDR will be inserted into the VCO circuit and it (in addition to the potentiometer) will change the frequency of the VCO.
 Once we get this fired up, if you wave your hands around over it, it will change the amount of light that the LDR sees, and in turn change the frequency (pitch).
 For now, put the vactrol headers of both VCOs in [off] position.

 Ok, now we have to place jumpers on all the sync headers.
 Each oscillator has a sync header like the one pictured below.
 They are all identical.

 The pins on the right (in the red box) are the sync inputs for each oscillator.
 There are 3 pins, but you should only connect one of them at a time.

 horizontal video sync pulses from the VGA tester [H]

 vertical sync pulses from the VGA tester [V]

-Below are some oscillators with jumpers in place.
+In the picture below are some oscillators with jumpers in place:

 Initialize the CHA/V for some basic tests by setting the jumpers and switches like this:

 This is the most basic configuration.
 The VCOs should make vertical lines, the OSCs should make horizontal lines, and the LFOs are ready to animate the VCOs.

 Something counterintuitive about video oscillators is that horizontally synced oscillators make vertical lines, and vice versa.
 I didn’t make this up, it’s just the way it is.